Frequently Asked Questions about Structural Warehouse Pallet Storage

 - When easy handling and quick assembly without the need for hardware is desired.

-Due to its heavier weight, structural racking costs more to ship than roll-form.
+Due to its heavier weight, structural warehouse rack costs more to ship than roll-form.
 Roll-form rack is less costly to ship because it's lighter than structural racks with the same dimensions.

-You would consider using structural cantilever rack instead of roll-form rack:
+You would consider using structural pallet or cantilever racking instead of roll-form racking:

 - When bigger capacities are needed for heavier loads.

 - When items need to be washed down.
 Structural rack is easier to get access to all surface areas.